Saskatoon agtech sales cycles run a season long and Salesforce has no field for that

 How to choose a developer in Saskatoon

 Hire a team that asks about your sales motion before it talks features.
 Have them whiteboard a real deal with a dealer, an agronomist and a grower and show how the data model holds it.
 Ask how they'd surface renewal risk from trial results, and how the mobile view behaves on a poor connection between farms.
 Avoid anyone who just re-skins a generic pipeline.
-Scope alongside an ERP (Enterprise Resource Planning) for finance, business intelligence dashboards for forecasting, and a booking system if reps schedule field visits.
+Scope alongside an ERP (Enterprise Resource Planning) for finance, business intelligence (BI) dashboards for forecasting, and a booking system if reps schedule field visits.

 - Opportunities that hold dealer, agronomist and grower roles on one deal